 1. Size of the System

+This one goes without saying!
+The bigger the solar system you wish to install, the more money it will cost you.
 The size of a solar panel is usually measured in kW (kilowatts).
-And, kilowatts stand for the amount of power a certain solar panel delivers in perfect conditions.
+And kilowatts represent the amount of power a certain solar panel delivers in perfect conditions.
 One kilowatt is usually 1,000 watts (W).

-The more kilowatts on a panel the bigger the panel.
-This means that a 6 kW solar panel will deliver less power than a 12 kW one.
+The more kilowatts on a panel, the bigger the panel.
+This means a 6 kW solar panel will deliver less power than a 12 kW one.
+On the other hand, a kilowatt-hour, abbreviated as kWh, stands for the number of kilowatts consumed hourly.

 Therefore, before buying a solar panel, you should know precisely how much electricity your home consumes and by how much you need your electric bill reduced.